SoftServeInc/Sitecore.ContentLanguage.Switcher/README.md

-# Sitecore.ContentLanguage.Switcher
+# Sitecore ContentLanguage Switcher

-Feature to Automatically Switch Content Language
+ContentLanguage.Switcher is a small module to switch automatically content language in Content Editor base on a site setting.

 Sitecore allows us to set site language (or contentLanguage) in the site configuration (see [documentation](https://doc.sitecore.com/SdnArchive/Articles/Administration/Configuring%20Multiple%20Sites/Adding%20New%20Site/site%20Attribute%20Properties.html)).
 What if we had possibility, to automatically change content language in Content Manager depending on the selected site?
 In fact, with some simple customization we can easily achieve that!